 A. Opening of the session

-5. The organizational meeting of the forty-fifth session of the Committee on Information was held on 24 April 2023 at United Nations Headquarters.
-The session was opened by Andrés Montalvo, Deputy Permanent Representative (Ecuador).
+1. The organizational meeting of the forty-fifth session of the Committee was held on 24 April 2023 at Headquarters.
+The session was opened by Andrés Montalvo Sosa, Deputy Permanent Representative (Ecuador).

 B. Elections

-6. The Committee held elections for a new Bureau for a two-year term.
-Upon his nomination by the Group of Asian-Pacific States, Mohammad Aamir Khan (Pakistan) was elected Chair, by acclamation.
-Upon the information received by the Group of Eastern European States, Ivars Liepnieks (Latvia) was elected as one of the Vice-Chairs.
-Also, upon their nomination by the Group of African States and the Group of Western European and Other States, Vero Henintsoa Andriamiarisoa (Madagascar) and Ludovica Murazzani (Italy), respectively, were elected Vice-Chairs, by acclamation.
-Finally, the delegation of El Salvador, as part of the Group of Latin American and Caribbean States, nominated Liliana Verónica Baños Muller (El Salvador), also elected by acclamation to be Vice-Chair and, Rapporteur of the Committee.
+2. The Committee held elections for a new Bureau for a two-year term.
+Upon his nomination by the Asia-Pacific States, Mohammad Aamir Khan (Pakistan) was elected Chair, by acclamation.
+Upon the information received by the Eastern European States, Ivars Liepnieks (Latvia) was elected as one of the Vice-Chairs.
+Also, upon their nomination by the African States and the Western European and other States, Vero Henintsoa Andriamiarisoa (Madagascar) and Ludovica Murazzani (Italy), respectively, were elected Vice-Chairs, by acclamation.
+Finally, upon her nomination by the delegation of El Salvador, as part of the Latin American and Caribbean States, Liliana Verónica Baños Müller (El Salvador) was also elected, acclamation, Vice-Chair and Rapporteur of the Committee.
 The officers of the Committee for the period 2023 – 2024 are as follows:

 Chair: Mohammad Aamir Khan (Pakistan)

-Vice-Chairs: Ivars Liepnieks (Latvia) Vero Henintsoa Andriamiarisoa (Madagascar)
+Vice-Chairs: Liliana Veronica Baños Müller (El Salvador)

 Ludovica Murazzani (Italy)

+Ivars Liepnieks (Latvia) Vero Henintsoa Andriamiarisoa (Madagascar)

-Liliana Veronica Baños Muller (El Salvador) Rapporteur: Liliana Veronica Baños Muller (El Salvador)
+Rapporteur: Liliana Veronica Baños Müller (El Salvador)

 D. Admission of new members